olneyhymn/tim.ulsterworldly.com/content/about.md

 You can learn more about me in [this 2021 podcast interview with me](https://tim.ulsterworldly.com/posts/reformed-deacon-interview/).

+By day, I'm a computer programmer.
+You can learn more about that side on my [professional website](https://tdhopper.com).

 ## Other Projects

 * [Read Machen](https://readmachen.com) - J. Gresham Machen bibliography